Welcome to today's edition of the Rush 24-7 podcast.

 One-third of the people of this country are being denied their full opportunity to reach their own potential.

-And this is a this is on purpose.
+And this is on purpose.

 This is a direct result of liberalism.